 Step 4: Create a form by plotting points

-Consider it a game of connect-the-dots.
+Consider it a game of connecting the dots.
 You can begin to visualize how your image is made up of various points connected by a straight line.
 The pen tool will automatically begin filling the image with the fill color you selected as you plot these points.

 The components of a very strangely shaped gold star can be seen in the example below.
 It doesn’t matter if your shape is symmetrical or polished.
 This is simply a test run.

-Using the pen tool to make a curve
+Using the Photoshop pen tool to make a curve

 Not all paths must be straight lines; they can also be curved.